Celebrating resistance in Refugee Week

 This Refugee Week Quakers in Britain are welcoming poets and musicians to help change the way refugees are seen.
 A line-up of award-winning voices at These Walls Must Fall will celebrate resistance to injustice.

-This central London event is part of Refugee Week, the UK's largest festival celebrating the contribution of refugees, celebrating its 20th anniversary from 18 to 24 June 2018.
+Events around the country and this one in central London are part of Refugee Week, the UK's largest festival celebrating the contribution of refugees, celebrating its 20th anniversary from 18 to 24 June 2018.

 While migrant and refugee communities face increasing violence and abuse this event, on Saturday 23 June, aims to transform communities to become beacons of welcome and hospitality.
 Quakers are working with Right to Remain, Detention Action, Refugee Week , Student Action for Refugees and Counterpoints Art to overcome fear and mistrust.

 Watch 20 Simple Acts: Quakers in Britain are building a racial justice movement in #refugeeweek

 People are exercising their rights to live lives of dignity.- Paul Parker, Quakers in Britain

 Paul Parker, recording clerk for Quakers in Britain, says, "People across society are responding to violence and abuse with creativity.
 They are building the kind of world that they want to live in.
 They are showing solidarity with one another, campaigning for change and exercising their rights to live lives of dignity.

 "These Walls Must Fall is an invitation to listen to poets and musicians who are at the forefront of forging creative responses – based on kindness and common humanity – to global economic inequality, climate change and militarisation," he says.

 Lauren Cape-Davenhill, These Walls Must Fall campaign coordinator, says, "When we unite across our communities, build power and fight back, we are strong and we will win.
 Watch out hostile environment – the walls are coming down!"